Need some ideas?

 Who is eligible to write a senior honors thesis?

 All IMES students who complete their junior year with a cumulative GPA of 3.25 or higher are eligible to enroll in IMES99, the IMES thesis course, during their senior year.
-All students who aspire to graduate with honors in IMES must register for IMES99a in the fall semester and IMES99b in the spring semester, and complete their thesis project.
+All students who aspire to graduate with honors in IMES must register for IMES99a in the fall semester and IMES99b in the spring semester and complete their thesis project.
 Students must consult with their intended thesis advisor prior to making this decision.

 How does the process work?

 - Selecting an advisor: All students enrolled in IMES99 must write their thesis with a faculty member that is affiliated with IMES.
 Please consult our website for the full list of affiliated faculty.
 This faculty member will serve as the student’s advisor, and must sign their IMES99 course instruction form in order for the student to write their thesis.
 All seniors enrolled in IMES99 must present their thesis advisor with a one to three-page proposal of the topic by early October.
 There is no standard format for this proposal.

 - Credit and grading: IMES99a and IMES99b count as two separate courses toward the completion of an IMES major.
 Students will receive grades for each of these courses from their faculty advisor.
 The grades received for IMES99 are independent of the level of honors students may receive for the final product.

 - Length of thesis: The final IMES 99 Senior Thesis is typically between 60-100 pages in length and must follow standard academic conventions (e.g., Chicago Manual of Style).